 Instead of following standard statistical practice KPI Ninja pronounced the difference “insignificant” and pronounced their own “interpretation” that the two populations were “comparable”, then excused itself from actually applying any risk adjustment to modify the raw claims or utilization data at all, as if no measurement had ever been made.
 In effect, they treated the data as if their risk measurement had yielded zero difference.

 This is nonsense, not analysis.
 As an initial matter, in common statistical practice with which all analysts, data modelers, and academic researchers (even medical practitioners) should be generally familiar, there are rules for calculating and expressing the statistical significance of differences.
 KPI Ninja purports to have a crack team of analysts, data modelers, and academic researchers who should know how to do this.
 What number did they get?
-Did they bother to get one at all?
-And why do they not bother tell us?
+Did they bother to determine statistical significance at?
+They aren’t saying.

 Had KPI Ninja investigated the accuracy of the ACG® concurrent risk scoring model with which they developed the risk scores, they might have run across another Society of Actuaries report, this one entitled Accuracy of Claims-Based Risk Scoring Models; that document would have told them that the mean absolute error (MAE) for ACG® risk group predictions on groups in this size range was 7.3%.

 The 7.5% difference KPI Ninja observed was outside that mean absolute error.
-While this is not ironclad proof the two populations differed, it is certainly substantial evidence that they do.
-If KPI Ninja’s risk measurements have any valid meaning, it is that 7.5% is a far more probable measure of the likely population differences than is zero.
+While this is not ironclad proof the two populations differed, it is certainly substantial evidence of a real difference.
+If KPI Ninja’s risk measurements have any valid meaning, it is that 7.5% is a significantly more probable measure of the likely population difference than is zero.